Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 - You need to pass the authentication token to each request in the HTTP header `Authorization: Bearer {SIGRID_CI_TOKEN}`.
 - All end points will return HTTP status 401 if the token is invalid, or if the token is not authorized to access the portfolio and/or system.
 - All end points return JSON and therefore return a Content-Type of `application/json`.
-- Please use lower case format you api calls.
+- Please use lower case when you format your api calls.

 The following example shows how to call the Sigrid API using `curl`: